fnyamekye/fnyamekye/README.md

 - 👋 Hi, I’m FRANCIS
-- 👀 I’m interested in FLUTTER, DART, JAVA
+- 👀 I’m interested in becoming a DEVELOPER
-- 🌱 I’m currently learning Dart and Flutter
+- 🌱 I’m currently learning Dart, HTML, JAVASCRIPT and PYTHON
 - 📫 How to reach me francisnyamekye48@icloud.com

 <!---